Revisiting the implications of CPT and unitarity for baryogenesis and leptogenesis: Introduction

 \section{Introduction}

 The asymmetry in the universe between baryonic and anti-baryonic matter is expressed in terms of the ratio,

-where, $n_B$ and $n_{\anti{B}}$ represent the baryon and anti-baryon densities respectively, and $n_\gamma$ represents, similarly, the photon density.
-The present estimate for this asymmetry has been determined independently from the abundances of light nuclei due to big bang nucleosynthesis and analyses of the Cosmic Microwave Background Radiation (CMBR), confirming that we exist in a universe that is strongly baryon dominated \cite{Steigman:1976ev,Cohen:1997ac}.
-However, a largely symmetric universe, in terms of matter and anti-matter, is expected from the present understanding of the early universe and our knowledge of extremely tiny amounts of matter-antimatter asymmetry in fundamental particle interactions.
-While several interesting theories have been proposed to explain the generation of this asymmetry, the actual mechanism by which this occurs in nature remains unknown.
+where, $n_B$ and $n_{\anti{B}}$ represent the baryon and anti-baryon densities respectively, and $s=g_*(2\pi^2/45)T^3$ is the entropy density, $g_*$ the number of relativistic degrees of freedom in the plasma, and $T$ is the temperature.
+The current estimate for this asymmetry has been determined independently from i) the abundances of light nuclei due to big bang nucleosynthesis(BBN) and, ii) analyses of the Cosmic Microwave Background Radiation (CMB).
+Its values (at 95\% C.L.)\cite{Iocco:2008va,Larson:2010gs},

+confirm that we exist in a universe that is baryon dominated \cite{Steigman:1976ev,Cohen:1997ac}.
+The consistency beween these independent measurements of the baryon asymmetry is all the more impressive because their respective epochs are separated by about six orders of magnitude in temperature, putting its existence on a firm experimental footing.